zylxjtu/wcontanierdiag/README.md

 (2): If AKS cluster does not exist yet, please run the createcluster.sh.

-(3): Run addmitocluster.sh to create/assign the user-assigned MI to the AKS node pool, this will be used to auth the MSFT logging server, customer will need to let MSFT know the tenantIdd/principalId of the MI, which will be outputed from the addmitocluster.sh.
+(3): Run addmitocluster.sh to create/assign the user-assigned MI to the AKS node pool, this will be used to auth the MSFT logging server, customer will need to let MSFT know the tenantIdd/principalId of the MI, which will be outputted from the addmitocluster.sh.

 (4): Customer can always get the USMI info from the getmis.sh script.